MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/using-xbox-live/troubleshooting/troubleshooting-sign-in.md

 If you are able to successfully sign-in, then this verifies that your development sandbox has been set correctly on your device, and your test account has access to it.

 If you are still getting sign-in errors, it is likely that your service configuration is not published to your sandbox, or your xboxservices.config is not setup properly.
+The xboxservices.config file is case sensitive.

 ## Debug based on error code
 This table lists some of the error codes you may see upon sign-in and steps you can take to debug these.
 You see the error code as shown in the below screenshot.